PrestaShop/prestashop.github.io/news/_posts/releases/2020-04-17-prestashop-1-7-7-0-beta-release.md

 ### New features & improvements

-- The orders pages have been migrated to symfony, redesigned and new features have been added to avoid back and forth between orders and improve efficiency.
+- The order pages have been migrated to Symfony, redesigned and new features have been added to avoid back and forth between orders and improve efficiency.
-For more details, read [the article]() about all the new features of the order pages.
+To get all details and know more about the new features, read our [article]() dedicated to the order management system full rework.

--  Fuzzy search: Improve search mechanism, allow mistakes in search word.
-Developed by a community member, the great [Lathanao](https://github.com/Lathanao), with the help of the core team, the fuzzy search feature implements the Levenshtein algorithm to improve the PrestaShop’s native search functionality by taking into account misspelling or error inputs.
+-  To improve conversion and help our merchants' growth, we've been working on adding an improved search mechanism, allowing mistakes in front-office search words, called "Fuzzy search".
+Developed by a community member, the great [Lathanao](https://github.com/Lathanao), with the help of the core team, the fuzzy search feature implements the Levenshtein algorithm to improve the PrestaShop’s native search functionality in front-office by taking into account misspelling or error inputs.
 Read more [here](https://build.prestashop.com/news/introduction-to-the-fuzzy-search) !

-- Currency management: Add new official and non official currencies to your store and customize their display per language as desired
+- In order to allow merchants to have all the currencies (local or custom currencies) they need to meet the expectations of every customer, they can now add new official and non official currencies to their store and customize their display per language such as desired.

 ![Customize currencies symbol and format](/assets/images/2020/04/Currencies-customize_symbol_and_format.png)